 The mines are running themselves.
-The workers who produced the profit that pays for the machines get none of the benefits of the machines that were bought with the sweat of their brows.
+The workers who produced the profit that pays for the machines get none of the profits from the machines that were bought with the sweat of their brows.
 All the profit from the machines will go to the shareholders.
 This is the way of the future.
 One day the machines will do everything and the shareholders will own everything.

 BHP, the largest mining company in the world, can now produce 1 tonne of iron ore for $12, and sell it for $80.
 We, the people of Australia, who own that ore, get 73 cents.
 If we, the people of Australia owned BHP, we would get $68 per ton, or $12 billion per year, that’s about $500 each, for every man, woman and child.
 So a family of four would get $2000.
 Now that would come in handy wouldn’t it?
 Last year the mining industry generated $148 billion dollars from digging up our dirt.
 That is $6,000 for every man, woman and child in Australia.
 For a family of four, that is $24,000 per year.
 A lot of families could survive on that amount.
 A lot of families DO survive on that amount.